gentrith78/Youtube_playlist_scraper/README.md

 - Coment Count
 - Thumbnail

--After Collecting this information, script uses https://ytmp3.cc/uu129cc/ online converter and downloads all videos in mp3 format, then saves it in a folder in the same dir, so videos are converted by below page, and script interacts with that page through web automation with Playwright, so script acts like a real user.
+After Collecting this information, script uses https://ytmp3.cc/uu129cc/ online converter and downloads all videos in mp3 format, then saves it in a folder in the same dir, so videos are converted by below page, and script interacts with that page through web automation with Playwright, so script acts like a real user.
 -What is special about this project is that it uses asynchronous programing, in order to automate multiple browsers at the same time, in order to get a faster download process, so multiple browser sessions are being run at the same time.

 REQUIREMENTS: